jlevy/kash/src/kash/docs/markdown/topics/b4_faq.md

 ### What is kash?

-Kash is an extensible command-line power tool for exploring and organizing knowledge.
+Kash is an extensible command-line power tool for all kinds of technical and content tasks.
 It integrates the models, APIs, and Python libraries with the flexibility and extensibility of a modern command line interface.

-Use it with GPT-4o, Claude 3.5/3.7, Deepgram, and other tools to transcribe, translate, summarize, organize, edit, and visualize videos, podcasts, and documents into beautifully formatted notes.
+In addition, it is built on a simple set of Python tools and libraries to make it easier and more powerful to performing tasks with the help LLM tools and agents.

+Finally, kash is compatible with MCP.
+Any actions in kash are MCP tools!
+The general idea is that any work you or an agent need to do should be broken into known tasks, called actions, and these can then be used by you or an agent.
+Anyone, including kash itself, can write new actions easily.
+(Yes, there is an action, `write_new_action`, that helps you write new actions.)

 The philosophy behind kash is similar to Unix shell tools: simple commands that can be combined in flexible and powerful ways.
 It operates on "items" such as URLs, files, or Markdown notes within a workspace directory.
-These items are processed by a variety of actions.

 For more detailed information, you can run `help` to get background and a list of commands and actions.